You’ve heard it a thousand times: Cooking at home is better for you than takeout.

 Enter your slow cooker.
 With this genius time-saving device, you can have dinner — and lunch — covered all week.
 No excuses!

-Slow cookers can help you save money by making cooking from scratch easy — and maybe even replacing your favorite grab and go meal like roasted chicken or curry.
-You’ll eat better and actually know what you’re eating, too.
+Slow cookers can help you save money by making cooking from scratch easy — and maybe even replacing your favorite grab-and-go meal like roasted chicken or curry.
+You’ll eat better and actually know which ingredients you’re eating, too.

 Let’s be serious: The hardest part of using a slow cooker is smelling your delicious dinner all day and having to wait to dig in!

 Meat that melts in your mouth, juicy vegetables, rich sauce — yes, this dish came out of a slow cooker.

 This winter dish is the beef stew of your childhood.
 It’s luscious and hearty without making you feel weighed down.
 Serve it alone or on top of mashed potatoes or cauliflower mash.

 Since this beef bourguignon cooks for 8 to 10 hours, you might want to prep your ingredients the night before so you’re all set to start cooking in the morning.

 Get the recipe from The Recipe Critic!